airbus-seclab/cpu_rec/README.md

 ## As a python module
 The function `which_arch` takes a bytestring as input and outputs the name of the architecture, or None.
-Loading the training data is done during the first call of which_arch, and calling which_arch with no argument does this precomputation only.
+Loading the training data is done during the first call of `which_arch`, and calling `which_arch` with no argument does this precomputation only.

 For example
 ```